爱污传媒

 As a homeschooling parent, you must research your state鈥檚 laws to ensure you follow them and stay within any applicable regulations.
 You can easily access these through the .

 Balancing the legalities of this role are the responsibilities.
 It鈥檚 crucial to understand that when you homeschool your child, you are taking on the role of teacher.
-As a homeschool teacher, you will have certain aside from instructing the curriculum.
+As a homeschool teacher, you will have certain duties aside from instructing the curriculum.
 These may include:

 • Choosing curriculum and subjects to be taught